alexandre14k/cpython/README.md

 # License
 -------

-myFRpy is distributed under a modified version of the MyFRpy Software Foundation License.
-The original CMyFRpy license is preserved in [LICENSE.old](LICENSE.old) for reference.
+myFRpy is distributed under a modified version of the Python Software Foundation License.
+The original CPython license is preserved in [LICENSE.old](LICENSE.old) for reference.

 See [LICENSE](LICENSE) for the license governing this fork.